Soviet submarine K-219: Explosion

-Up to 25 sailors were trapped in a sealed section, and it was only after a conference with his incident specialists that the Captain allowed the Chief Engineer to open the hatch and save the 25 lives.
+Up to 25 sailors were trapped in a sealed section, and it was only after a conference with his incident specialists that the captain allowed the chief engineer to open the hatch and save the 25 lives.
 It could be seen from instruments that although the nuclear reactor should have automatically been shut down, it was not.
 Lt.
-Nikolai Belikov, one of the reactor control officers, entered the reactor compartment but ran out of oxygen after turning just one of the four rod assemblies on the first reactor.
-Twenty-year-old enlisted seaman Sergei Preminin then volunteered to shut down the reactor by following the instructions of the Chief Engineer.
-Working with a full-face gas mask, he successfully shut down the reactor.
-A large fire had developed within the compartment, raising the pressure.
-When Preminin tried to reach his comrades on the other side of a door, the pressure difference prevented him from opening it, and he died of asphyxiation in the reactor compartment.For his actions, Sergei Preminin was posthumously awarded the title Hero of the Russian Federation.
+Nikolai Belikov, one of the reactor control officers, entered the reactor compartment but ran out of oxygen after turning just one of the four rod assemblies on the first reactor, forcing him to evacuate.
+Belikov then reentered with twenty-year-old enlisted seaman Sergei Preminin as support, shutting down the remaining three rod assemblies.
+However, they were forced to evacuate again due to heat and exhaustion, leaving the four assembly rods from the second reactor still active.
+Despite his exhaustion, Preminin then volunteered to single-handedly shut down the second reactor by following the instructions of the chief engineer.
+Working with a full-face gas mask, he succeeded, averting any potential meltdown.
+However, when Preminin tried to exit the reactor compartment, he found that the door would not open.
+A large fire had developed within the compartment, raising the pressure inside compared to that outside.
+The resulting pressure difference trapped Preminin inside the reactor compartment, where he eventually died of asphyxiation.
+For his actions, Sergei Preminin was posthumously awarded the title Hero of the Russian Federation.

 In a nuclear safe condition, and with sufficient stability to allow it to surface, Captain Britanov surfaced K-219 on battery power alone.
 He was then ordered to have the ship towed by a Soviet freighter back to her home port of Gadzhiyevo, 7000 km away.
 Although a towline was attached, towing attempts were unsuccessful, and after subsequent poison gas leaks into the final aft compartments and against orders, Britanov ordered the crew to evacuate onto the towing ship, but remained aboard K-219 himself.